Comprehensive Faculty Searches: Best Practices

 Initial review of applications

 Develop a plan for the initial review of all applications.
-Examples of successful and inclusive practices include:
+Examples of successful practices include:

 • As a committee, define your priorities for evaluating candidates before you begin the review